vens8/Online-Class-Helper-Mac/README.md

 - It will unpack and you'll find the OCH app (with the icon).
 Drag this app to your Applications folder on your Finder and double click to run it.

-  If your device prompts you that "OCH.app can't be opened because it's from an unidentified developer": System Preferenes > Security & Privacy and click on 'Open anyway'.
+  If your device prompts you that "OCH.app can't be opened because it's from an unidentified developer":
     - Open System Preferences
     - Open Security & Privacy
     - You'll see an button that says "open anyway".
 Click it and click "open" on the popup that opens.
 Then your application will run.